Everything operators and flight departments need to know about AOG request distribution, trace documentation, and how Red Phone AOG works.

 ▸

 Aviall is a premier OEM distributor and often the first call for Citation, King Air, and other Textron/Beechcraft parts.
 But Aviall is one supplier — a deep one, but one.
-When Aviall is out or quoting days-out lead time and your aircraft is AOG right now, Red Phone AOG moves through 379+ alternative suppliers: authorized distributors, independent MROs, surplus houses, rotable exchanges, and international sources.
-We find who physically has it today, not who can order it for next week.
+When Aviall is out or quoting days-out lead time and your aircraft is AOG right now, Red Phone AOG broadcasts your request to 200+ aviation suppliers in our network: authorized distributors, independent MROs, surplus houses, rotable exchanges, and international sources.
+We find who has it today.

 What Textron Citation variants do you support?